CMaxK/recap-data-challenge/README.md

 ## Goal
 1. To find net monthly revenue per contract ID
-2. To calculate the monthly churned amount per contract ID
+2. To calculate the monthly churned amount per contract ID, per month

 ## Methodology
 1. Fetch all invoices and save to file